ARTICLE

 Some compasses do not use Earth’s magnetism to indicate direction.
 The gyrocompass, invented in the early 20th century, uses a spinning gyroscope to follow Earth’s axis of rotation to point to true north.
 Since magnetic north is not measured, variation is not an issue.
 Once the gyroscope begins spinning, motion will not disturb it.
 This type of compass is often used on ships and aircraft.

 Another type of solar compass is an old-fashioned analog (not digital) watch.
 Using the watch’s hands and the position of the sun, it is possible to determine north or south.
-Simply hold the watch parallel to the ground (in your hand) and point the hour hand in the direction of the sun.
+Simply hold the watch parallel to the ground (in your hand) and point the 12 o'clock mark in the direction of the sun.
 Find the angle between the hour hand and the 12 o’clock mark.
 This is the north-south line.
 In the Southern Hemisphere, north will be the direction closer to the sun.
 In the Northern Hemisphere, north will be the direction further from the sun.

 Fast Fact